MicrosoftDocs/dynamics-365-ai/ai-docs/sales/premium-auto-capture.md

 -	**Regarding**: This column specifies the record for which the activity can be added.

 Also, **Relationship assistant** displays a card to alert you when new activity suggestions are available.
-Select **Open activity suggestions** to open the **Activity suggestions** grid and perform appropriate actions on the suggestions.
+Select **Open activity suggestions** to open the **Activity suggestions** grid and take appropriate actions on the suggestions.

 > [!div class="mx-imgBorder"]
 > ![Activity suggestion in relationship assistant](media/auto-capture-premium-activity-suggestion-relationship-assistant.png "Activity suggestion in relationship assistant")